 First stage weaning or second stage weaning?

-For second stage weaning/older babies, increase the texture by blending/pureeing for less time.
 The great thing about homemade baby food is that as baby grows and develops, you can progress to new textures from runny/smooth purees to chunkier mashed foods, to serving appropriately chopped soft foods as you would for the family.

-This fruit puree can be stored in the fridge in an airtight container for up to 2 days or freezer for up to 1 month.
 If freezing, use baby food or silicone ice cube trays to freeze individual portions.
 They’re really handy to have prepared!
 As always, remember to be food safe when freezing, defrosting and reheating any baby food.

 If you try this Apple and Kiwi Puree, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.